jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-04-16.md

 * Front Page: Slogan, Vision, Mission

-  Adam reports:
+  Adam reports: Adam needs help with committing to the GitHub of dasa.org.za.
+Ivan will help.

 * Front Page: Community

   Links to meet-ups of each geographic group on meetup.com

-  Robin reports:
+  Robin reports: No update this evening, will review next month.

 * About: Who we are

-  Lance reports:
+  Lance reports: Please accept my pull-request Ivan.

 * About: The team

-  Everyone reports:
+  Everyone reports: Riaan and Lance have updated their details.
+Greg, Lee, Adam, Robin and Ivan are still to complete.

 * About: How will we help

-  Greg reports:
+  Greg reports: Working on this at the Easter weekend.

 * Membership: Options